TechDufus/techdufus.github.io/_posts/Functions.md

 Great!
 We are done!...
 Or are we?
 What's the issue with leaving this function the way it is?

 Answer: It will create a folder called `FolderName` every time.
-Wouldn't it be nice if we wanted this function to make a folder, but we specify the folder name we want it to create when we call it?
+Wouldn't it be nice if we could have this function make a folder, but we specify the folder name we want it to create when we call it?
 That is where we will benefit from adding a parameter!

 ## How to create parameters for your function

-We want to be able to manipulate how this function operates by supplying information that the function knows how to receive and use.
+We want to be able to manipulate how this function operates by supplying information that it knows how to receive and use.
 Inside of the function, we can define how many parameters we want the function to be able to recieve, their names, and a whole host of other information depending on your needs.

-Here is how we will create a parameter for this function.
+Here is how we create a parameter for this function.

 ```powershell
 function New-Folder {